OPT Regulatory Affairs Director Jobs

 Target regulated industries with high sponsorship volume

-Pharmaceutical, biotechnology, and medical device companies file H-1B petitions regularly for regulatory roles.
+Pharmaceutical, biotechnology, and medical device companies file H-1B visa petitions regularly for regulatory roles.
 Focusing your search on these sectors gives you the strongest shot at employers already comfortable navigating visa sponsorship for director-level positions.

 Confirm your STEM OPT eligibility before your job search